xufeishao/Machine-Learning-Classification_Task/README.md

 Predict the onset of diabetes based on diagnostic measures

 ## Datasets
-One dataset is provided: from Pima Indians Diabetes Database (downloaded from kaggle)
+One dataset is provided: from Pima Indians Diabetes Database

 ## Scope
 Exploratory data analysis